awsdocs/amazon-rds-on-vmware-user-guide/README.md

-## Amazon RDS On Vmware User Guide
+## Amazon RDS On VMware User Guide

-The open source version of the Amazon RDS docs.
+The open source version of the Amazon RDS on VMware docs.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## License Summary